-An experiential workshop in essential skills for producing video stories to a digital-first media environment.
-This is a beginners level workshop, no previous experience with storytelling, filming, or editing video is required.
+An experiential online workshop in essential skills for producing video stories to a digital-first media environment.

-- Work hands-on with Adobe Premiere Pro editing software to edit assets you’ve filmed.
+- Work hands-on in Adobe Premiere Pro to edit footage, b-roll, audio, sounds, and music together.

-- Learn how to find and use archival video, news clips, stills, or music into the video edit for smooth transitions.
+- Understand copyright, and learn how to find and use archival video, news clips, stills and music.

-- Leave with your own professional video produced by you.
+- Leave with a portfolio-ready video, produced by you.

 - Certificate (PDF) upon completion of the course requirements.